asiryan/EllipticCurves/docs/basic-extensions.md

 with a quadratic-residue sieve for odd primes and a separate characteristic-two case.
 Coefficients at composite indices use multiplicativity and the good/bad prime recurrences.
 The default work limit is 20000000.
-For a single coefficient, it bounds the sum of the distinct prime divisors of n; for a list, it bounds the sum of all primes through count and the coefficient-array size.
-Exceeding it throws rather than returning a partial result.
-List storage grows with count;
-both methods also allocate a quadratic-residue table for each counted prime, so raising work limits permits larger allocations.
+For a single coefficient, it bounds the sum of the distinct prime divisors of n; for a list with count > 1, it bounds both count and the sum of all primes through count.
+The cases n=1 and count <= 1 need no point-counting work.
+Exceeding the limit throws rather than returning a partial result.
+List storage grows with count; both methods also allocate a quadratic-residue table for each counted odd prime, so raising work limits permits larger allocations.
 Limits do not bound minimalization or factorization time.